 What Are the Available Treatments for Low Blood Pressure?

-Your doctor has to examine the cause of your low blood pressure before determining the suitable treatment.
+Your doctor has to examine the cause of your low blood pressure measured before determining a suitable treatment.

 Some medications may need to be stopped or require adjustment if they contribute to the condition.
 Sometimes, switching up your lifestyle can also have a great impact.

-While you can take measures to reduce your high blood pressure, medication may sometimes be required to treat the condition.
+While you can take measures to reduce your high blood pressure, medication may sometimes be required for treatment of hypertension.

 It is important to treat it early to prevent progression to more serious complications.
 There are many types of medication available, including drugs called antihypertensive.

-They are categorised into different groups with different functions and side effects.
+They are categorized into different groups with different functions and side effects.